zainafzal88/blog/_posts/2020-09-12-react-fundamentals.md

       <source src="/assets/images/2020-09-12/square-with-crosses.mov">
     </video>
 8. Now we need to add "O" to our games as Tic Tac Toe has to have "Xs" and "0s" to be played.
 However, we will add them every alternative turns

+### Determining Winner
+In order to determine the winner, we need to keep count of the value of the 9 squares we have in a place.
+This can be done in two ways:
+* **`Board` component to ask each of the square about its state**

+    We can do this however, the code will not look neat, readable and be prone to many bugs, not to mention the complexity.
+* **Store the entire game's state in the `Board` component**

+    We will go with this one as it's much neater, readbale, simple and easy as the `Board` component will pass the value to `Sqaure` component that will be displayed in each square via `prop`.